Safari Skyway

-Safari Skyway was ride that opened in 1986 at Chessington World of Adventures Resort, in the Now called Adventure Point).
+Safari Skyway was a ride that opened in 1986 at Chessington World of Adventures Resort, in the now called Adventure Point).
 Manufactured by Mack Rides, the ride gave guests a guided tour of Chessington Zoo, and in its first year, the construction of Chessington World of Adventures theme park.
 The ride ran for almost thirty years before closing abruptly in late July 2015.
 In early January 2016, the park announced that the ride would be retired due to continuous troubles with maintenance for the ride.

 History

 Safari Skyway was opened in 1986, as one of the first rides to open at Chessington World of Adventures.
 Safari Skyway's entrance was towards the back of the Market Square area, and the monorail gave a guided tour of the zoo, lawn and mansion area.
 In later years of the ride's operation, maintenance of the aging monorail system became difficult, and it suffered frequent breakdowns, including an incident in 2009 when a park-wide power cut stranded the monorail cars mid-route, forcing those inside to be rescued by a cherry picker.
 Safari Skyway operated for the final time in July 2015 and was officially confirmed as permanently closed in January 2016.